Conte in advanced talks to take Tottenham job

 Spurs are looking for a new manager after sacking Jose Mourinho, with Ryan Mason having only been given the job on a temporary basis until the end of the 2020-21 campaign.

-Another former Chelsea boss, Maurizio Sarri, was also in the frame to take over at the Tottenham Hotspur Stadium, but Conte, a Premier League title winner during his time in charge at Stamford Bridge, is the preferred choice.
+Another former Chelsea boss, Maurizio Sarri, was also in the frame to take over at the Tottenham Hotspur Stadium, but Conte, who delivered the Premier League title during his time in charge at Stamford Bridge, is the preferred choice.